The History and Traditions of the Kentucky Derby

 A Living Tradition

-Much tradition and fanfare is deeply embedded in the race.
+Much tradition and fanfare are deeply embedded in the race.

 Drinks: The official drink of the race is the mint julep, a mixture of ice, bourbon, sugar, and mint leaves, served in a frosted commemorative glass.